Biden prompts confusion with bungled pitch for supporters to text campaign

 Biden's campaign quickly clarified on Twitter that the candidate was urging supporters to "text JOE to 30330."
 His campaign had previously used that phone number for promotional purposes.

 Nevertheless, the moment underscored concerns that the 76-year-old Biden may have lost his edge.
-Throughout the night, commentators pointed out that some of his answers seemed unsure or halting, even as Biden's substantive performance, on the whole, drew praise.
+Throughout the night, commentators pointed out that some of his answers seemed unsure, confused, or halting, even as Biden's substantive performance, on the whole, drew praise.

+For example, Biden also warned that "eight more years of Trump will change America in a fundamental way," even though Trump can serve, at most, a single additional four-year term.

+Biden also said he wanted to jail "insurance executives who totally oppose my plan in jail for the 9 billion opioids they sell," instead of drug company executives.
+He additionally called the Trans-Pacific Partnership the "TTP," rather than the "TPP."

 "I can't believe we're only 30330 days away from FSU football," joked Washington Free Beacon reporter Alex Griswold.